dipampaul17/synapz/README.md

 *   **adaptive session**: the llm teacher tries to tailor its explanation to a specific learner profile (e.g., using more visuals for a visual learner, or structuring text differently for a dyslexic learner).
 *   **control session**: the same llm teacher explains the same concept to the same (simulated) learner profile, but using a generic, non-adapted style.

-we use a `teacheragent` to generate explanations and a `studentsimulator` (backed by an llm and heuristics) to provide feedback on clarity and engagement. a `budgettracker` keeps us honest on api costs, and a `metricscalculator` crunches the numbers. everything gets logged to a sqlite database (in wal mode, because we like our data safe).
+we use a `teacheragent` to generate explanations and a `studentsimulator` (backed by an llm and heuristics) to provide feedback on clarity and engagement. a `budgettracker` keeps us honest on api costs, and a `metricscalculator` crunches the numbers. for instance, our `batch_run_20250518_121146` processed 33 experiment pairs across different profiles and concepts. everything gets logged to a sqlite database (in wal mode, because we like our data safe).

 prompts are externalized in the `prompts/` directory – no magic strings in the code.